jzieger10/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.

+        Middleware and routes

 - [ ] Describe Middleware?

+        Middleware is code that runs in the middle of an operation.

 - [ ] Describe a Resource?

+        A resource is anything you are routing to, such as a product page, an order summary, a list of names, etc. Whatever the URL points to.

 - [ ] What can the API return to help clients know if a request was successful?

+        A status code in the 200 range

 - [ ] How can we partition our application into sub-applications?

+        By type or by function?

 ## Project Setup